duxweb/dux-refine-docs/en/base/data.md

 }
 ```

-## Delete Data Entry
+## Delete Data

-Data entries are deleted using a `DELETE` request.
-The basic request URL is as follows.
-Upon success, a success message should be returned.
+Delete data is requested using a `DELETE` request, and the basic request URL is as follows.
+Upon success, return a success message.

 ```http
 DELETE http://example.test/article/{id}